-Provision a new machine and install Octopus Server on it just like you would normally except you won't be able to point it at your existing database because you don't have the master key.
-We are going to get your new Octopus Server up and running on a new database, and then trick it into pointing at your new database.
+Provision a new machine and install Octopus Server on it just like you would normally except you won’t be able to point it at your existing database because you don’t have the Master Key.
+We are going to get your new Octopus Server up and running on a new database, and then trick it into pointing at your old database.

 Octopus.Server.exe service --stopto stop the Octopus Server (we are going to reconfigure it).